The Forensic Chemistry Section

 The tradition established by Robert Ericson continues today.
 The mission of the Forensic Chemistry Section is to provide accurate, reliable, timely, and state of the art scientific analysis and subsequent expert testimony in the areas of controlled substances and toxicology.
 The service is provided primarily to Criminal Justice Agencies of the State of Maine in regard to evidence submitted by them, although the Forensic Director may authorize the occasional acceptance of other work related to governmental agency investigations.

-After five years of hard work and preparation, the Forensic Chemistry Section of the Maine Health and Environmental Testing Laboratory received accreditation from The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) on December 13, 2004 in the areas of Controlled Substances and Toxicology (blood alcohol and urine drugs).
+After five years of hard work and preparation, the Forensic Chemistry Section of the Maine Health and Environmental Testing Laboratory received accreditation from The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB), now ANAB, on December 13, 2004 in the areas of Controlled Substances and Toxicology (blood alcohol and urine drugs).
+The laboratory has held continuous accreditation with ANAB, which was most recently renewed on January 9, 2020 and updated to include blood drug testing.

 The Forensic/Chemistry Section is comprised of two units: Solid Dose Drug Chemistry, and Toxicology.